Karate made its much-awaited Olympic debut at the Tokyo 2020 Games.

-It’ll be sort of a homecoming for the centuries-old traditional martial art form with its initiation to an Olympic debut at its spiritual home – Japan.
+It was sort of a homecoming for the centuries-old traditional martial art form with its initiation to an Olympic debut at its spiritual home – Japan.

 Considered more of a life-long practice to acquire physical and mental toughness, karate training is tough, gruelling and often takes years, if not decades, to master.